leadedge/SpoutCapture/README.md

 Two Spout senders are created, one for the entire desktop and one for the selected region or application window.
 A region of interest is always part of the “visible” desktop, so can be obscured by other windows.
-A window capture is independent and the selected application can be obscured without affecting the capture.
+Window capture is independent and the selected application can be obscured without affecting the capture.
-The capture will continue if SpoutCapture is minimized.
-This can result in improved frame rate for window capture.
+The capture continues if SpoutCapture is minimized.
 Details can be found in SpoutCapture.pdf.
 Download the package from releases.

 The project depends on :
 * ofxWinMenu - https://github.com/leadedge/ofxWinMenu